shubhanshu-02/BMI_calculator/README.md

 # BMI Calculator 💪

-A fluter mobile application use to calculate Body-Mass-Index ration of a person.
+A flutter mobile application used to calculate Body-Mass-Index ration of a person.

 ## How to Run the Project